alexyzha/AStar-Visualizer/README.md

 2. G-score (nodes further along the path derive their G-scores from previous nodes)
 3. Coordinates of the node (what tile they represent in the matrix.
 Because we are putting nodes in a priority queue, we need a quick and easy access to each Node's coordinates)

-With all these needs in mind, we can create this Node struct, where doubles F and G represent F- and G-scores respectively, while integers X and Y represent the coordinates of the node.
+With all these needs in mind, we can create this Node struct where doubles F and G represent F- and G-scores respectively, while integers X and Y represent the coordinates of the node.
 The constructor will never be needed for anything other than declaring a node with all of these variables filled in, so it requires a 4-variable input:
 ```cpp
 //lines 11-17
 struct Node {